Six dreams, dreamt late Dec. 1695-Jan.1696, by Elizabeth Greenwood.

 This relation is certified by the Lord Bishop of Gloucester, who, with the then Dean of York, the Master of the Charterhouse, and Dr. Alix, had the particulars of the foregoing narrative from Mrs. Greenwood and Mrs. Buggas.

 This account stands out (from innumerable cousins over the centuries) for its specificity.
-I haven't seen Smithies' full account, but even this summary names names, dates, locales.
+Even this summary names names, dates, locales.
 Few accounts this early are really verifiable; this one might be.
 Parish registries, anyone?

-And their accuracy is intriguing whether its source was subliminal knowledge of the conspiracy (though she says she'd never even met Bevel at least), a vengeful ghost, or ESP (since I've never met a ghost but had useful clairvoyant dreams myself, I favor the last; but what matters is that her dream-tips worked so consistently.)
+And their accuracy is intriguing whether its source was subliminal knowledge of the conspiracy (though she says she'd never even met Bevel at least), or a ghost seeking justice, or ESP (since I've never met a ghost but have had useful clairvoyant dreams myself, I favor the last; but what matters is that her dream-tips worked so consistently.)

 Just three thieves are taken; Mercer gets away.
 But not because Greenwood's dreams steer her wrong; they simply ignore him.
 He didn't consent to Stockden's murder and spared Mrs. Footman.
 Mere theft's nothing to the shade of Mr. Stockden.